'Like Hitler': Academic's wild view of Queen

 Despite the seething from some in the Iranian press, the nation is expected to have a presence at Monday's funeral.

-The UK has not invited a leader from Tehran to travel for the event but it's thought Iran's top envoy to London will attend.
+The UK has not invited a leader from Tehran to travel for the event, but it is thought Iran's top envoy to London will attend.

 That's better than the countries of Russia, Belarus and Myanmar.
 The three rogue nations have been entirely snubbed by the planners at Buckingham Palace with no representatives receiving invitations.